Modern slavery statement

 As part of the review and ongoing monitoring of our supplier relationships, we continue to assess the slavery and human trafficking risks arising from relationships through regular as well as incident-driven supplier audits.
 We identify appropriate steps to address any risks identified.
 Such steps may include placing appropriate contractual obligations on suppliers, working with the supplier to make improvements, or ceasing to work with a supplier altogether.

-Throughout the year, our Procurement team conduct site visits (qualifying new suppliers or re-evaluating existing suppliers) as well as remote reviews for assessment or re-evaluation.
+Throughout the year, our Global Supply Chain team conducts site visits (qualifying new suppliers or re-evaluating existing suppliers) as well as remote reviews for assessment or re-evaluation.
 Further visits are conducted locally by the factory-based teams.
-In 2023, none of these site visits or remote reviews identified modern slavery concerns.
+In 2024, none of these site visits or remote reviews identified modern slavery concerns.

 The project covers suppliers with an annual spend of over £5,000 GBP per annum.
 This consists of approximately 2,500 suppliers and accounts for around 98.5% of our total spend.
 Suppliers are risk rated, according to various factors including the country, commodity or service provided, nature of the organisation and the type of relationship that we have with them.

+We evaluate high-risk suppliers to determine what action to take.
 A targeted assessment document is sent for completion by the supplier.
 Where applicable, the supplier must provide documentation to evidence their response.
-High risk and certain medium risk suppliers are then audited on-site for verification purposes.
+Highest risk activities and certain medium risk suppliers are then audited on-site for verification purposes.
 The project is initially focussing on Malaysia, Mexico, Thailand and the Middle East.
-During 2024 it is planned to complete the work in these locations, before moving on to focus on additional higher risk countries in 2025.
+During 2024 we completed the work in Malaysia and Thailand.
+We will continue to focus on suppliers located in higher risk countries in 2025.
 Any modern slavery concerns identified will be addressed appropriately.

 Staffing agencies

 Our use of staffing agencies increases the risk that Rotork could be unknowingly exposed to modern slavery risks.
-To address this, clauses on modern slavery and adherence to our Supplier Code of Conduct have been included in our staffing agency contracts and only those who have signed these terms can be used to source temporary staff.
+To address this, clauses on modern slavery and adherence to our Supplier Code of Conduct are included in our staffing agency contracts and only those who have signed these terms can be used to source temporary staff.
+We also work closely with our staffing agency partners to ensure they adhere to Rotork’s standards.

 Key Performance Indicators